2undeoju/SurvivalChance_TitanicDataset_/README.md

 # SurvivalChance_TitanicDataset_
-Data cleaning and evaluating the passengers chance of survival using Logistic regression
+Evaluating the passengers chance of survival using Logistic regression